hungrybeetle-bit/three-letter-agency/temp-healer-assigns.md

 | Colbsterx | Sarixen (the pack tank) |
 | Gipples | Treels + raid CoH where able |

-The pack tank holds several Shatterers at once and gets hammered — **Sarixen is our only paladin now, so he takes the Shatterer packs: all three tank healers dump into him.** If a pack ends up on Calph instead, heal whoever actually has it — follow the pack, not the sheet.
+The pack tank holds several Shatterers at once and gets hammered — **Sarixen is our only paladin now, so he takes the Shatterer packs: all three tank healers dump into him.** If a pack ends up on treels/etc instead, heal whoever actually has it — follow the pack, not the sheet.
 Gipples keeps Treels up through these.

 ---